Scott, Mississippi

 Scott is a census-designated place and unincorporated community located in Bolivar County, Mississippi, United States on Mississippi Highway 1.
 Scott is approximately 5 mi north of Lamont and approximately 7 mi south of Benoit.

 Scott was formerly home to three general stores.

 A post office first began operation under the name Scott in 1907.

 In 1927, Delta & Pine Land Company established its headquarters in Scott.

-It was first named as a CDP in the 2020 Census which listed a population of 90.
+Per the 2020 Census, the population was 90.